What Is PayPal Credit & How Does It Work?

 - High APR: At 26.24%, PayPal Credit’s APR is closer to that of a credit card than a traditional bank line of credit.

 - Risk Of Overspending: You may be tempted to spend more with PayPal Credit than you would with regular PayPal.*

 *Note that this pro/con list is from a PayPal Credit user’s point of view.
-From a merchant’s point of view, there are no major downsides to PayPal Credit, other than the downsides of using PayPal in general (namely, the high transaction fees).
-However, a potential upside of advertising promotional financing with PayPal Credit as a merchant that already offers PayPal as a checkout option is that PayPal users typically spend more and make larger purchases with PayPal Credit.
+From a merchant’s point of view, there are no major downsides to PayPal Credit other than the downsides of using PayPal in general (namely, high PayPal transaction fees).
+However, a potential upside of advertising promotional financing with PayPal Credit as a merchant that already offers PayPal as a checkout option is that PayPal users typically spend more with PayPal Credit.